Hasnain-Ahmad48/github-final-project/github-final-project-main/README.md

 #   Hasnain Ahmad
 #
 # Disclaimer:
-#   This script is intended for learning purposes only.
+#   This script is for educational purposes only.
 #   Do NOT use in real financial or production systems.
 #
 # © 2025 Hasnain Ahmad — All Rights Reserved